How to Handle Customer Service in an Automated Amazon Store

 Can You Automate Amazon Customer Service Fully?

-Technology continues advancing.
+Technology continues to advance.
 AI chatbots and machine learning improve automated responses for Amazon customers daily.
 However, complex situations, emotional customers, and unique circumstances still demand human touch in your automated Amazon store customer service.
 The goal isn’t eliminating humans but optimizing their involvement for maximum impact in customer service.

 Consider this approach to customer service in an automated Amazon store: